-A few years ago, I moved to rural Japan to work as an English teacher.
-My apartment had been occupied over the years by foregoing teachers and had cupboards upon cupboards of collected treasures.
+Many moons ago, I moved into a rural Japanese apartment, occupied over the years by foregoing expats and featuring cupboards upon cupboards of collected treasures.

 One year later, I married my sister. … wait… I married my sister to her husband.

 The officiating of my sister’s wedding was deemed very pleasant to all those involved.
 So much, that in the months that followed, requests for my celebrant services began.

 From my best mate since high school to a lovely elderly woman who'd picked me up during a hitchhike, the requests came in with enough flow and conviction that I decided to give the celebrant profession a serious go.

 Four seasons later and I'm still loving every minute!
 I've hitched some of my best mates, dressed as a Jedi and even wedded Mr New Zealand.
 Every wedding and every couple have taught me something new..